All Blacks' press conference abruptly cancelled after loss

-Asked for his message to disgruntled All Blacks fans as national anxiety reaches fever pitch, Foster diverted attention to Andy Farrell's Irish side that captured the first series victory by an away side in New Zealand since 1994.
+Asked for his message to disgruntled All Blacks fans as national anxiety reaches fever pitch, Foster attempted to divert attention to praising Ireland's efforts.

 "New Zealand has to realise this is a very good Irish team and give them some credit," Foster said.
 "It would be disrespectful to not make that the number one item.
 They've come and achieved something pretty special and they deserve a bit of time in the sun for that.